MyBitFoundation/MyBit-Go.app/README.md

 ```
 and it will run the development server on your local machine, and give you a URL to browse through the stories.

+### User Documentation
+MyBit Go follows user-centered design and documentation.
+MyBit User Interface is rather intuitive and easy going then long documentation.
+For User Flow docs find [this page](./TESTING.md).

 ### Powered with
 <br/>